twitter/summingbird/summingbird-spark/README.md

 First pass at a spark platform for summingbird.
+This is a work in progress, and is not really expected to work yet!

 Outstanding issues:
  - Time based batching / BatchedStore equivalent not yet supported.
 Time is plubmed through everywhere and used for non commutative semigroups, but